m3tac0de/home-assistant-sofabaton-x1s/README.md

   - lists cached commands for each device (after you fetch them)
   - sensors maintain state accurately, regardless of how that state is set.
 So whether you change activity through Home Assistant, the official app, the physical remote or something like Alexa; the sensors will reflect accurate state.
   - shows `loading` when we’re actively retrieving commands
+- 🔔 **Find Remote diagnostic button**:
+  - triggers the hub’s “find my remote” buzzer directly from Home Assistant
+  - available while the proxy can issue commands (when the official app is not connected)
 - 🟢 **Connection sensors**:
   - “hub connected” (are we connected to the physical hub?)
   - “app connected” / “proxy client connected” (is the official app using our virtual hub?)